Home » TNFD Dances

 Main Fields

-• SL: Skill Level (S1..S4) is a measure of the folk dancer’s ability required to learn and execute the dance.
+• SL: Skill Level (S1..S5) is a measure of the folk dancer’s ability required to learn and execute the dance.

 • EI: Energy Intensity is a measure of how much effort it takes to execute the dance.
-Look for a Gentle dance after a Lively dance, so dancer can recover.
+Look for a Gentle dance after a Lively dance, so dancers can recover.

 • Dance is the common name of the dance used at TNFD.
 Many dances have several names for the same choreography.
 Some dances take the name from the song used for the dance, but other music may also work.

 • Country is the geographic area within political boundaries where the dance is/was danced at the time of introduction.
-Country boundaries change, and sometimes peoples are driven out of those boundaries.
-Look to the history of the former Yugoslavia for such chaos.
-The Romani people (Roma) are a people without a country.
-Largely demonized and referred to by the G-word slur, Roma are widely dispersed, so this site uses Romani as a country name and the diaspora country identity is placed in the Region field.
+Country boundaries change (e.g. Macedonia, Czechoslovakia, Yugoslavia, and just about all of the “Balkan” states), and sometimes peoples are driven out of those boundaries into many separate diasporas (consider the Romani).
+The Romani people (Roma) are a people without a country, but with a rich culture.
+Largely demonized and referred to by the G-word slur, Roma are widely dispersed, so this site uses Romani as a country name and the diasporic country identity is placed in the Region field.

-• Taught indicates the last time a dance was taught at TNFD.
+• Taught indicates the last time a dance was fully taught at TNFD.

 • Teacher indicates who taught the dance the latest time at TNFD.

-• Choreographer name followed by an asterisk (*) indicates that the dance was introduced by that person to recreational international folk dancing.
-The actual choreographer may be traditional, attributed to multiple people, unknown, or other.
+• Choreographer name followed by an asterisk (*) indicates that the dance was introduced by that person to recreational international folk dancing in the USA.
+The actual choreographer may also be traditional, attributed to multiple people, or simply unknown.

 • Info column contains various links to external websites for information and videos.
 Just click an icon.
 These links are my preferences, although there are usually many other choices available on the web.